-- 3. Two articles expand on the first class; I don't intend to schedule further discussion but they are interesting. - (a) The article 'From Words to Algebra, mending misconceptions' by Lochhead and Mestre, page 321 of AT - (b) Some Misconceptions Concerning the Concept of Variable, Rosnik, page 313 of AT. - Sept 13: 1.
-Why Algebra can should and must be in 8th grade, Zalman Usiskin, page 40 Algebraic Thinking - 2.
+- 3. Two articles expand on the first class; we will discuss them on Wednesday.
+They are being handed out today. - (a) The article 'From Words to Algebra, mending misconceptions' by Lochhead and Mestre, page 321 of AT - (b) Some Misconceptions Concerning the Concept of Variable, Rosnik, page 313 of AT. - Turn in August 31.
 In each of the following label your variables very carefully and write the solution in a form you would like to read on a blackboard.
-Write a few sentences of English explanation about how you set the problem up. - (a) It takes a bicyclist 4 minutes to ride a mile a against the wind and 3 minutes with the wind.
+Write a few sentences of English explanation about how you set the problem up. - 1.
+It takes a bicyclist 4 minutes to ride a mile a against the wind and 3 minutes with the wind.
 How long would it take her to ride a mile with no wind.
 (Hint: not 3.5 minutes).

-- (b) Joe walks from Jackson south to Taylor on Halsted.
+- 2. Joe walks from Jackson south to Taylor on Halsted.
 At the same time, Hank walks from Taylor north to Jackson on the same sidewalk.
 Each maintains a steady pace.
-Joe arrives at Taylor 5 minutes before Hank arrives at Jackson and 4 minutes after the two pass. - i.
-What is the ratio of their speeds? - ii.
-Would it be possible to actually find the speed of Joe or Hank? - iii.
-Do you know how the length of the trip: in minutes, in feet? - iv.
-If you get any extraneous solutions to equations in the middle of your solution explain how you decide which one to take and why the extraneous solutions arose. - v. (extra credit extension:) Graph these two equations in three variables; Maple would be useful. - Sept 27: Constructing Meaning for the Concept of Equation, Herscovics and Kiernan, page 181 of AT. - Algebraic Thinking: A Theme for Professional Development, by Ruopp, Cuoco, Rasala and Kelelmanik page 374 of AT. - Nov 22: An agenda for research on the learning and teaching of Algebra, Wagner and Kiernan page 362 of AT.
+Joe arrives at Taylor 5 minutes before Hank arrives at Jackson and 4 minutes after the two pass. - (a) What is the ratio of their speeds? - (b) Would it be possible to actually find the speed of Joe or Hank? - (c) Do you know how the length of the trip: in minutes, in feet? - (d) If you get any extraneous solutions to equations in the middle of your solution explain how you decide which one to take and why the extraneous solutions arose.